Make consumers aware of their impact on climate change and steer them toward sustainability.

 Partners with retailers to implement a system that makes selecting green products easy

-Uses simple symbols to convey the environmental impact of products
+Uses symbols to convey the environmental impact of products to consumers

 Aggregates environmental information and certifications into one symbol